Just Launched

 Double-deep access, without the ride-on price tag

-Until now, double-deep racking meant a ride-on reach truck: licensed operators, 3.2m aisles, and $50k–$80k+ to buy.
-The Double Deep delivers the same access for roughly half the capex.
+Until now, double-deep racking meant a ride-on reach truck: licensed operators, 3.5m aisles, and $60k–$80k+ to buy.
+The Double Deep Walkie Reach Stacker delivers the same access for roughly half the capex.

 Ride-on double-deep reach truck